CircleRadon/TokenPacker/README.md

 - [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
 - [Mini-Gemini](https://github.com/dvlab-research/MGM): the organized data we used for training high-resolution method.

+## More ##
+For more recent related works, please refer to this repo of  [Awesome-Token-Compress](https://github.com/daixiangzi/Awesome-Token-Compress).

 ## BibTeX 🖊️
 ```